franciscoafonso04/PFL-Vault/Project 1/README.md

 1. **BFS Helper Function** (`bfs`)

-    Core recursive function to perform **BFS** for finding all shortest paths from `start` to `finish`.Core recursive function to perform BFS for finding all shortest paths from start to finish.
+    Core recursive function to perform **BFS** for finding all shortest paths from `start` to `finish`.

     - When `queue` is empty, it returns `paths`, representing all unique paths that reach `finish` with the shortest possible distance.
     - If the path’s last city (`current`) matches `finish`, `bfs` evaluates whether it’s the shortest path found:
         - If no shortest path has been set (`minDist = Nothing`), it adds this path and sets `minDist` to the current distance.
         - If a minimum distance exists (`minDist = Just m`) and matches the current path’s distance, it adds the path to `paths`.
-    - When `current` isn’t `finish`, bfs extends the path by exploring neighboring cities not yet visited in the path, creating new potential paths to add to `queue` for further exploration.
+    - Otherwise, `bfs` extends the path by exploring neighboring cities not yet visited in the path, creating new potential paths to add to `queue` for further exploration.

     **Justification**: BFS ensures each shortest path is found before exploring longer paths.
 By checking minDist at each match, it efficiently returns all minimal paths without extra computations.

 2. **Auxiliary Adjacent Function** (`adjacent`)

-    A helper that retrieves neighboring cities and their distances from the roadmap for a given city.
+    Function that we used as helper to retrieve neighboring cities and their distances from the roadmap for a given city.

 3. **Shortest Path(s) Main Function** (`shortestPath`)